Last Updated April 30, 2021

 For one, it can be expensive to get the necessary building materials to these islands which means that what you get may be a bit underwhelming compared to what you would normally expect for the same price elsewhere.

 Secondly, you are restricted to purchasing government-approved real estate.
 You can’t buy just any real estate that you find online; you have to buy from one of the approved developers.
-This can mean that you won’t get as much real estate as you would on the open market.
+This can mean that you won’t have as many real estate options as you would on the open market.

 Nonetheless, you’re ostensibly buying something of value that you can resell a few years down the road.